Frequently Asked Questions

 Is my property on public sewer or public water?

-Sewer information, call the Northwestern Chester County Municipal Authority (NCCMA) at 610-273-2265 for all areas but Mountainview development (which is on Caernarvon-Berks’ system; see below).
+Sewer information, call the Northwestern Chester County Municipal Authority (NCCMA) at 610-273-2265 for all areas but Mountainview development and Hillview Road (which are on Caernarvon-Berks’ system; see below).

 – Water information for properties east of Honey Brook Borough, call Aqua PA at 800-711-4779.